 We encounter a wide variety of competitors that vary by product, industry and geographic area.
 Each of our segments generally has several competitors.
 Our competitors are both U.S. and foreign companies and range in size.
 We believe that our ability to compete depends upon product quality, product reliability, innovation, design, customer support and service, specialized engineering and competitive pricing.
 Although no competitor duplicates all of our products, some competitors are larger than our Company, both in terms of sales of directly competing products and in terms of total sales and financial resources.
 We also face competitors with different cost structures and expectations of profitability, and these companies may offer competitive products at lower prices.
 We refresh our product line and continue development of our distribution channel to stay competitive.
 We also face competitors who illegally sell counterfeits of our products or otherwise infringe on our intellectual property rights.
-We may have to increase our intellectual property and unfair competition enforcement activities.
+As this type of unfair competition grows or evolves, we may have to increase our intellectual property and unfair competition enforcement activities.